daipendency/daipendency-extractor/README.md

 # laibrary

-**laibrary** extracts public APIs and documentation from external libraries, so that AI coding assistants can pass them on as context to the language model.
+**laibrary** provides AI coding assistants with public APIs and documentation from dependencies.

 ## Usage